TheCoder2010-create/LyricAI/README.md

 ## Description

-LyricAI is a web application built within the Firebase Studio NextJS starter environment.
+LyricAI is a web application built within the NextJS starter environment.
 Its core functionality revolves around leveraging AI to generate lyrics, create accompanying album art, and provide text-to-speech capabilities for the generated lyrics.
 The application features a modern user interface styled with Tailwind CSS.

 ## Features